 State Prevailing Wages and/or Davis-Bacon Wages may be required.
 It is the responsibility of the applicant to determine if such requirements apply to their project.
 Please contact the necessary State and Federal authorities to determine the applicability of prevailing wages and/or Davis-Bacon wage rates prior to submitting an application.
 The rationale for including or excluding Prevailing Wages and/or Davis-Bacon Wages in the construction cost shall be included with the application.
 When Prevailing Wage Rates are required by the Connecticut Department of Labor, and/or Davis-Bacon Wage Rates are required by the U.S. Department of Labor, provide a summary analysis of the various labor categories and the hard cost increase in the labor rate over standard labor rates.
 The data provided by the applicant must be supported by the State of CT prevailing wage sheets or Davis-Bacon wage rates for each labor type and category.
-Labor rates for standard labor must be included for each of the various labor categories so a comparison can be performed.

-G. CHFA Very Low-Income (VLI) Construction Employment Policy
+G. CHFA Very Low-Income (VLI) Construction Employment and Affirmative Action (AA) Policy

-All multifamily projects funded by CHFA are required to comply with CHFA's Very Low-Income (VLI) Construction Employment Policy.
+All multifamily projects funded by CHFA and/or LIHTC are required to comply with CHFA's Very Low-Income (VLI) Construction Employment Policy.
+Projects funded by CHFA are required to comply with the AA Policy.
 Refer to this policy located on the CHFA website.

-H. CHFA Cost Acceptance Limits
+H. CHFA Procedures and Cost Limits

 - 1. General Requirements: 6% of Total Hard Cost (max.) - 2.
 Builder's Overhead: 2% of Total Hard Cost (max.) - 3.
-Builder's Profit-GMP Fees: 6% of Total Hard Cost (max.) - 4.
+Builder's Profit- GMP Fees: 6% of Total Hard Cost (max.) - 4.
 Identity of Interest: For applications where there is a stated Identity of Interest between a Developer and General Contractor, or a Contractor and Architect, i.e. they are related entities, the following limits would apply for Builders Overhead and Builders Profit-GMP Fees and General Requirements: - a.
 Builders Overhead and Builders Profit/GMP Fees (combined): 6 percent of construction costs - b.
-General Requirements: 5 percent of construction costs.

-- 5. Percentage Stacking: Percentage Stacking is not allowed. - a.
-The maximum GC markup for Overhead & Profit on the Subcontractor's cost shall be 6%, or less as may be negotiated for Initial Closing. - b.
+General Requirements: 5 percent of construction costs. - 5.
+Percentage Stacking: Percentage Stacking is not allowed. - a.
+The maximum markup for Overhead & Profit including the Subcontractor's cost shall be 6%, or less as may be negotiated for Initial Closing. - b.
 The maximum GC mark-up for Overhead & Profit for self-performed work shall not exceed 8% (or 6% with Identity of Interest), or less as may be reflected in the final Project Cost Summary accepted for Initial Closing. - c.
-In general, PCOs should not include mark-ups for additional General Conditions.
+In general, PCOs should not include mark-ups for additional General Requirements.
 Requests for additional General Requirements, if any, will be considered only through separate PCOs, for substantial increases to the construction schedule beyond the GC's control, and with the Owner's consent. - 6.
 Note that limits may be further restricted in the event that a HUD subsidy layering review is required.